$

 KNOW

 When consumers shop in an ABC Store, they aren’t just getting the largest variety and the lowest prices on brand names.
-They’re also providing jobs for more than 600 Alabama families.
-Today, we have 404 female employees, which makes up 67% of the workforce at state stores.
-Additionally, every ABC location, including its 168 stores and administrative building and warehouse spaces, are leased.
+They’re also providing jobs for more than 900 ABC employees.
+Additionally, every ABC location, including its stores and administrative building and warehouse spaces, are leased.
 This helps generate more than $13 million of additional income annually for Alabama’s economy.